nikitavoloboev/data/art/drawing.md

 - [Anti-Perfectionism Drawing](https://hyperlink.academy/courses/anti-perfectionism-drawing/7) - Series of exercises to overcome the perfectionism that holds us back from drawing more.
 - [Apparatus with Magnets](https://www.notion.so/Apparatus-with-Magnets-Intro-2e32af5b59b64a45b3b203408374a56e) - Prototyping a new approach to drawing dynamic pictures with direct manipulation.
 - [Drawing References (2020)](https://longest.voyage/notes/drawing-references/)
+- [Krita](https://krita.org/en) - Professional FREE and open source painting program.
+It is made by artists that want to see affordable art tools for everyone. ([HN](https://news.ycombinator.com/item?id=24775216))